Apache War Smoke

-Apache War Smoke is a 1952 American Western film directed by Harold F. Kress and starring Gilbert Roland, Glenda Farrell, and Robert Horton.
+Apache War Smoke is a 1952 American Western film directed by Harold F. Kress and starring Gilbert Roland, Glenda Farrell and Robert Horton.
 The film is based on the 1939 short story "Stage Station" by Ernest Haycox.
 It was released by MGM on September 25, 1952.
-An outlaw murders several Apaches and flees to a stagecoach station with the tribe in hot pursuit.

 Plot

-Tom Herrera, the head of a stagecoach station in New Mexico, prepares to defend against an attack by an Apache party, seeking revenge for the killing of several Indians by an outlaw.
-When a stagecoach arrives at the station with passengers Nancy Dekker, Cyril R. Snowden, Lorraine Sayburn, and Fanny Webson, they are stranded at the station with Tom and his outlaw father Peso Herrera.
-Peso is the most wanted outlaw in the country and is after the gold contained in the casket of the stagecoach.
-Tom knowing about his father's intention takes his guns away as a precaution.
-As the Apaches begin their attack, suspicion is immediately cast on Peso as the reason for the Apaches attack.
-Tom and Fanny defend Peso when others in the station suggest Peso be turned over to the Indians to end the conflict quickly.
-Tom eventually wins the argument and Peso stays in the station.
+Tom Herrera, the head of a stagecoach station in New Mexico, prepares to defend against an attack by an Apache party seeking revenge for the killing of several Indians by an outlaw.
+When a stagecoach arrives at the station with passengers Nancy Dekker, Cyril R. Snowden, Lorraine Sayburn and Fanny Webson, they are stranded at the station with Tom and his outlaw father Peso Herrera, the most wanted outlaw in the country.
+Peso wants the gold contained in the casket of the stagecoach.
+Tom, knowing his father's intentions, seizes his guns as a precaution.
+As the Apaches begin their attack, suspicion is immediately cast on Peso as the reason for it.
+Tom and Fanny defend Peso when others in the station suggest that they offer him to the Indians to quickly end the conflict.
+Tom wins the argument and Peso remains in the station.

-However, with the help of Fanny, who gives her guns to Peso, he holds up Tom and the others and demands that they hand over the gold.
-Tom shoots the gun out of his father's hand.
-Despite the robbery attempt Tom continues to believe that his father is not responsible for the Indians attack.
+However, with the help of Fanny, who gives her guns to Peso, he robs Tom and the others and demands that they surrender the gold.
+Tom shoots the gun from his father's hand.
+Despite the robbery attempt, Tom continues to believe that his father is not responsible for the Indian attack.
 A fierce battle begins with the Indians and those trapped inside the station.
-During the fighting, an Indians emissary tries to negotiate the surrender of the murderer, but Tom again refuses to turn his father over and the fighting resumes.
-During the battle, Peso knocks out Pike Curtis, who Peso knows is the killer, and turns him over to the Indians.
-With all doubt about his father removed, Tom stays behind with Nancy, while the stagecoach leaves for San Francisco.
-Later, Madre informs Tom that the gold is not as safe as he thinks because the young boy assigned to guard the gold is actually another one of Peso's sons.
+During the fighting, an Indian emissary tries to negotiate, but Tom again refuses to surrender his father and the fighting resumes.
+During the battle, Peso slugs Pike Curtis, the real killer, and gives him to the Indians.
+With all doubt about his father removed, Tom stays behind with Nancy while the stagecoach leaves for San Francisco.
+Later, Madre informs Tom that the gold is not safe because the young boy assigned to guard it is another of Peso's sons.